f5devcentral/f5-corkscrew/README.md

 The intent is to change the project name to "f5-corkscrew" as it matures and potentially gets released to NPM.

+> NOTE:  As of 10.8.2020 this project is able to fully process a 6MB config file with almost 300vs, 223k lines, and over 13k tmos objects in about 20 seconds.
+If you are trying this in the early stages, remember to give bigger configs time to process.

 check out the: [CHANGE LOG](CHANGELOG.md) for details of the different releases

 ### Configuration objects supported in the parsing